Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Stage 3: Diestrus

 This is the stage after a season when a female's body is recovering from the hormone changes.
 When choosing to spay a female dog, vets recommend waiting until she has come through the diestrus stage, which lasts about 2 months.
 It is also at this point a dog can suffer a phantom pregnancy.
 Females will no longer be interested in males, though there may be some lingering unwanted attention for the first couple of weeks after estrus.
-Any physical and behavioural changes should gradually resolve.
+Any physical and behavioral changes should gradually resolve.

 Stage 4: Anestrus